jrizxos/AxC-8bit-Multiplier-Research/README.md

 In this repository we publish the code used to run the Genetic Algorithm experiments for our paper:<br>
 **Design space exploration of partial product reduction stage on 8x8 approximate multipliers**<br>
 Not published yet.
-Rresented at the 7th PAnhellenic Conference on Electronics and Telecommunications (PACET 2024). (updated: 11/04/2023)
+Presented at the 7th PAnhellenic Conference on Electronics and Telecommunications (PACET 2024). (updated: 11/04/2023)

 Repository Authors:
 - Ioannis Rizos